cortexproject/cortex/docs/configuration/config-file-reference.md

 [max_fetched_chunks_per_query: <int> | default = 2000000]

 # The maximum number of unique series for which a query can fetch samples from
 # each ingesters and blocks storage.
-This limit is enforced in the querier only
+This limit is enforced in the querier,
-# when running Cortex with blocks storage.
+# ruler and store-gateway.
 0 to disable
 # CLI flag: -querier.max-fetched-series-per-query
 [max_fetched_series_per_query: <int> | default = 0]

 # Deprecated (user max-fetched-data-bytes-per-query instead): The maximum size
 # of all chunks in bytes that a query can fetch from each ingester and storage.
-# This limit is enforced in the querier and ruler only when running Cortex with
+# This limit is enforced in the querier, ruler and store-gateway.
-# blocks storage.
 0 to disable.
 # CLI flag: -querier.max-fetched-chunk-bytes-per-query
 [max_fetched_chunk_bytes_per_query: <int> | default = 0]

 # The maximum combined size of all data that a query can fetch from each
 # ingester and storage.
-This limit is only applied for `query`, `query_range`
-# and `series` APIs.
-This limit is enforced in the querier and ruler only when
+This limit is enforced in the querier and ruler for
-# running Cortex with blocks storage.
+# `query`, `query_range` and `series` APIs.
 0 to disable.
 # CLI flag: -querier.max-fetched-data-bytes-per-query
 [max_fetched_data_bytes_per_query: <int> | default = 0]